-Figure 4.
-Mosaic of old- and young-mangroves resulted from episodic land clearance in 1984 (white polygon) and 2003 (yellow polygon) within Block A of Sulaman Lake Forest Reserve.
-Location of encounters with proboscis monkeys as indicated on the map.
+Figure 4: Mosaic of old and young mangroves resulted from episodic land clearance in 1984 (white polygon) and 2003 (yellow polygon) within Block A of SLFR.
+Location of encounters with proboscis monkeys as indicated on the map (Source: Google Earth Pro)

 We recorded 25 species of mangroves throughout the fieldwork (Table 2).
-Young mangroves here were generally small in stature with DBH and height less than 10 cm and 15 m, respectively.
-Old-growth mangrove vegetation could mainly be found in the southern part of Block A. Mature mangroves in this reserve grow up to 60 cm in DBH, and could attain 35 m in height (e.g. Lumnitzera littorea).
+Young mangroves here were generally small in stature, with DBH and height less than 10 cm and 15 m, respectively.
+Old-growth mangrove vegetation could mainly be found in the southern part of Block A. Mature mangroves in this reserve grow up to 60 cm in DBH and can attain 35 m in height.